mcoirad/the-grunfeld/_executives/Donnie Walsh_['IND', 'NYK'].md

   <li>Drafted Reggie Miller with 11th pick but was worth 2th pick.</li>

-  <li>Drafted Sean Green with 41th pick but was worth 33th pick.</li>
+  <li>Drafted Fred Hoiberg with 52th pick but was worth 11th pick.</li>

-  <li>Drafted Dale Davis with 13th pick but was worth 6th pick.</li>
+  <li>Drafted Mark Pope with 52th pick but was worth 50th pick.</li>

   </ul>'
 end_year: 2011